pluginkollektiv/statify/readme.txt

 ### 2.0.0
 * JavaScript tracking now uses WP REST API instead of AJAX
 * Integrated additional dashboards from _Extended Evaluation for Statify_
+* Show post titles instead of URLs in widget
 * Visibility of statistics can now be configured for different roles
 * Improvements for bot detection
 * It is now possible to exclude administrators from tracking